 Labor; is the salary of the working hours from the beginning to the end of a product.

-Operations; is maintenance of our machinery, quality check, local documents and labor of our production manager
+Operations; is the maintenance of our machinery, quality check, local documents and labor of our production manager

 Bio packing; is hangtags, neck- and care label and biodegradable packing.